Grog: Popularization of rum and invention of grog

 Some writers have said that Vernon also added citrus juice to prevent spoilage and that it was found to prevent scurvy.
-This is not the case and is based on a misreading of Vernon's order in which, having instructed his captains to dilute the sailors' daily allowance of rum with water, he says that those members of the crew "which ... are good husbandmen may from the saving of their salt provisions and bread, purchase sugar and limes to make it more palatable to them."
-Lime juice was not needed to combat scurvy, which was a disease of long ocean voyagesnot of squadrons operating among islands where there was an abundance of fruits and fresh foodstuffsand was thought by the medical establishment at the time to be due to poor digestion and internal putrefaction.
-Standard medical remedies focussed on "gingering up" the system by imbibing a variety of (ineffective) fizzy or fermenting drinks.
-Until an official daily issue of lemon juice was introduced into the Royal Navy in 1795, scurvy continued to be a debilitating disease which destroyed men and disabled ships and whole fleets.
-Seamen and surgeons knew from practical experience that citrus juice cured scurvy, but were unaware of the reason: vitamin C was only discovered in 1912.
-In 1795, in defiance of medical opinion, the Admiralty introduced lemon juice and sugar as a regular part of the naval diet.
-When a few years later Spain allied itself with France and lemons became unobtainable, West Indian limes were substituted.
-It was from this time that British obtained the nickname limeys.
+This is not the case, and is based on a misreading of Vernon's order.
+Having instructed his captains to dilute the sailors' daily allowance of rum with water, he says that those members of the crew "which ... are good husbandmen may from the saving of their salt provisions and bread, purchase sugar and limes to make it more palatable to them."
+Lime juice was not then known to combat scurvy; scurvy symptoms at the time were largely treated with a diet of "fresh food", sauerkraut, meat broth, malt, and citrus oil.